memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 * Each Football transfer has a team which makes transfere of player and team to which player is transfered to, so we identify three types of nodes &mdash;
 `Team`, `Transfer` and `Player`  .
-* We add an edge of type `:MakesTransfer` pointing from `Team` player is being transfered from to a `Transfer`.
-Also, we add an edge of type `:ToTeam` pointing from the `Transfer` to the `Team` player is being transfered to.
+* We add an edge of type `:TransFor` pointing from `Team` player is being transfered from to a `Transfer`.
+Also, we add an edge of type `:TransTo` pointing from the `Transfer` to the `Team` player is being transfered to.
 From node `Transfer` we add edge of type `:OfPlayer` pointing to `Player`
 * Each team has a name so we can add property `name` to `Team` node.